Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 The left works this way and it projects.

-That's why they told they tell everyone if you stop talking about this, people will stop and you won't see the reality in front of your own eyes.
+That's why they tell everyone, if you stop talking about this, people will stop.

-Most people I know that are anti-immigration have stories where they've personally experienced the the um sort of negative effects of it or know people who have or have witnessed it with their own eyes.
+Most people I know that are anti-immigration have stories where they've personally experienced the sort of negative effects of it or know people who have or have witnessed it with their own eyes.

-Okay, so Tim Mmans, like if um if Donald Trump was president of the United States, but the Netherlands was an homogenous country, would these riots have happened, even though less or more likely, right?
+Okay, so Timmermans, like, if Donald Trump was president of the United States, but the Netherlands was an homogeneous country, would these riots have happened?

-It's like obviously But it's obviously your own, yeah.
+It's like obviously your own.

 Yeah.